AksoEo/docs/api/authorization.md

 2. Ensure that the fields used in the query string (e.g. `fields` and `filter`) are allowed
 3. Ensure that the request doesn't apply other access control restrictions based on the concerning resource.

-	An example of this could be that your client is only permitted to access `User` resources with an age of 13+.
+	An example of this could be that your client is only permitted to access `HumanCodeholder` resources with an age of 13+.

 4. Ensure that no other special permissions are required to perform the request